Ha Ling Peak in the Canadian Rockies is one of the most-climbed, looked at and hiked mountains in Alberta.

 It has long been known that Ha Ling was named in honour of the first man to climb it in 1896, but few people know why he climbed it.

-Jerry Auld, publisher of Imaginary Surveys in Canmore, had always wondered what day of the week Ha Ling climbed the 2,407-metre mountain on.
+Jerry Auld, Canmore climber and historian, had always wondered what day of the week Ha Ling climbed the 2,407-metre mountain on.

 He assumed it was on a Sunday, the day of rest, but his curiosity led him to discover something very different, it was climbed on a Thursday.

 Auld explained: “Ha Ling came from Hunan province, which is very mountainous.
 The east, south and west sides of the province are surrounded by mountains and hills, such as the Wuling Mountains to the northwest, the Xuefeng Mountains to the west, the Nanling Mountains to the south, and the Luoxiao Mountains to the east.

 “And then I found out that the date in October corresponded to the ninth day of the ninth month of the Chinese lunar calendar.
 Since nine is a masculine number, heavy in the ‘yang’ energy, this date was auspicious for an abundance of energy, and was the so-called double-yang festival.
 It’s more commonly referred to as the Double Ninth Festival.

 “There is an old legend in Hunan that the festival celebrates the occasion that a monster appeared in the province in pre-history and was wreaking devastation.